nivea31/TalentBloom/README.md

 # Key features include

-- "Intelligent parsing and skill extraction from candidate profiles"
+- Intelligent parsing and skill extraction from candidate profiles
-- "Role matching based on skill alignment, proficiency, and domain relevance"
+- Role matching based on skill alignment, proficiency, and domain relevance
-- "Data-driven optimization for faster and more efficient hiring"
+- Data-driven optimization for faster and more efficient hiring
-- "Scalable design for integration into enterprise recruitment platforms"
+- Scalable design for integration into enterprise recruitment platforms

 ---